New View Overview ---> New View Main Page, abxn Main Page. About this Page. Contact.

 Introduction

-The idea of representing God gives me a perspective that values the whole of Creation, the non-human and human together, the secular and sacred together, through the whole of Time and into Eternity.
+I find that the idea of representing God [Note: Or Representatives] helps me understand several conundrums with which the Bible challenges us, because it gives us perspective that values the whole of Creation, the non-human and human together, the secular and sacred together, through the whole of Time and into Eternity.
+For example,

-Representing God is part of the 'New View in Theology and Practice, and is one of its 'Five Rs'.
 We can trace the idea running through the whole of Scripture and history, though in a variety of ways:

 (One can also detect yet others, such as Noah.)
 The ones that most directly apply today for Christians are the fourth and fifth, and the others are important in deeper ways.

-It seems to me that both the missionary movement and the green movement both express the desire to represent God, one spreading initial knowledge of Christ, the other bringing that to full fruit in the whole Creation.
+It seems to me that both the missionary movement and the green movement both express the desire to represent God, one spreading initial knowledge of Christ, the other bringing that to fruit in the whole Creation.
 Indeed, perhaps surprisingly to some, they might be related and might even work together well.
 See below for discussions on this.

 This page discusses the issue of representing God, and bearing God's image.
 Here we discuss it generally though in the context of the New View, collecting together a variety of topics and excerpts that illustrate this, in order to show the inescapable diversity that we must embrace.
 There is also a Representation section that shows how the issues here are important parts of the 'New View' in theology and practice,.